zamazan4ik/awesome-pgo/article/article.md

 This problem is not theoretical:

 * Void Linux maintainer [says](https://github.com/void-linux/void-packages/issues/39652#issuecomment-1265308710) that they do not enable PGO due to the limited build resources
 * PGO is not enabled for architectures with limited build resources (like PowerPC, AIX, maybe ARM, etc.).
-As an example,
+As an example, show some Fedora package recipes

 TODO